 Amtrak Guest Rewards (AGR) is a multi-tiered rewards program offering free Amtrak travel.

-Like airline rewards programs, points earned for travel allow you to advance in tiered programs.
-Status-level rewards include free upgrades, companion coupons, and bonus points.
-Click the link for more information on the points program.
+Like airline rewards programs, your points help you advance through tiered status levels.
+Perks include free upgrades, companion coupons, and bonus points.
+Click the link for more details on the Amtrak Guest Rewards program.

 Ways to accumulate Amtrak Guest Rewards Points